eapesa/ansibot/README.md

 An OTP application for automating creation of tags, builds and release notes.

-This application intends to hasten the deployment process of the team.
+This application intends to hasten the deployment process of the team by automating creation of release notes, git tags and jenkins build.

+*NOTE: There might be changes to implement to adjust third party services like gitlab.*

 Build
 -----